cloudinary-community/gatsby-source-cloudinary/README.md

 - Average of over 60% image optimizations using `f_auto` and `q_auto` applied by default.
 - Query Cloudinary images in Gatsby's data layer using GraphQL.
 - Utilize Cloudinary's robust transformation suite in media files on a Gatsby site.
-- Manage media assets of an application completely on Cloudinary rather than directly in the codebase.
+- Manage media assets of an application entirely on Cloudinary rather than directly in the codebase.

-Looking to use the features of Gatsby-Image with Cloudinary optimized storage, transformations and delivery?
-Checkout the [gatsby-transformer-cloudinary](https://www.npmjs.com/package/gatsby-transformer-cloudinary) plugin.
+Looking to use the features of Gatsby-Image with Cloudinary optimized storage, transformations, and delivery?
+Check out the [gatsby-transformer-cloudinary](https://www.npmjs.com/package/gatsby-transformer-cloudinary) plugin.

 ## Example usage